 About 50% of mobile home owners own the land their mobile home is sitting on, while the other 50% do not.
 If the manufactured home comes with the land, it is considered real property if it is being sold without the land, it is considered [ersonal property.
 This will obviously make a difference when you are determining the value of the sale.
 If the mobile home is on leased land, the park manager will have some say in who is allowed to buy.
 Also, keep in mind, your mobile home depreciates over time, while the land under it will likely increase in value.

-To determine the value of your Southern California area mobile home, there are a few things to take into consideration.
+To determine the value of your Greater Los Angeles area mobile home, there are a few things to take into consideration.
 How old is the property?
 What is the current condition?
 What is the demand like in your neighborhood?
 Many owners will choose to have a professional appraisal done as mobile home prices can vary widely across the board.
 To avoid the cost of an appraisal, you can also check out the mobile home value reports from J.D.
 Power.
 They have reports at different price points, so you can pay for only the information you need.

 Benefits of Avoiding The MLS

-Selling your mobile home on the MLS with a Southern California real estate agent can severely cut into your profits.
+Selling your mobile home on the MLS with a Greater Los Angeles real estate agent can severely cut into your profits.
 As such, many people opt to sell their properties on their own or to a professional mobile home buyer.
 Listing with an agent can mean months before your mobile home sells, which doesn’t work for many people.
 In addition, when you avoid selling your manufactured home with a real estate agent and choose instead to sell to a local investor, you won’t have to worry about repairs, commissions, fees, or marketing costs.

 Many agents shy away from these sorts of properties anyhow as the commissions are low as compared to single-family real estate.
 Some mobile home owners will enlist the help of their park manager when selling.
 Before doing this, make sure they are well-versed in the process.